gauravdasgupta/node-red-fullstack-dev-logs/docs/cloud-vision-api/cloud-vision-api-example.md

-# Image understanding using Google cloud vision api with Node-RED flow
+# Image analysis using Google cloud vision api with Node-RED flow
 **courtesy for this flow goes to - https://flows.nodered.org/flow/4079e89b8afbcb8f70cea5d75e5120f8**

 - To understand what this flow does, watch the video - https://youtu.be/eaUBSNRKv1A